EIP-2583: Penalty for account trie misses

 This scenario could be affected, but in practice should not be.
 Let’s consider the possibilities:

-• In order for the callee to be able to perform any action, best practice it to ensure that it has at least 2300 gas along with the call.
+calleeto be able to perform any action, best practice it to ensure that it has at least2300gas along with the call. - In summary: this path requires there to be least

 In summary, it would seem that ERC223 should not be affected, as long as the penalty does not go above around 3000 gas.